Ireland-Scotland day 8 - Rock of Cashel & Dromoland Castle

 The powerful Kings of Munster, rulers of all of Ireland from 300 to 1100, measured the success of their reign on their ability to command this natural outcropping, and for centuries clan warfare was the norm, trying to take and hold the high ground, an endless pursuit.

-But Irish clans with their cattle raids & incessant warfare passed out of existence a long time ago, and visitors today see what's left of chapels built from the 12th century, in Norman times.
+But Irish clans with their cattle raids & incessant warfare passed out of existence a long time ago, and visitors today see what's left of chapels built from the 12th century, in Norman times, and onwards.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-pub in Cashel Dahlias & red Japanese Maple first look at Rock of Cashel period furniture
+pub in Cashel Dahlias & Japanese Maple first look at Rock of Cashel

-13th century tapestry smiling monks in the woodwork listening to our tour guide
+13th century tapestry listening to the tour guide

 Dromoland Castle is near Ennis & Shannon Airport, where Mary had to fly out the next morning.
 Doris & Paul stayed Saturday night at the Castle (it was a Paul surprise) while Mary & I drove to a B&B in Ennis, having seen the first half of the hurling championship between Counties Cork & Clare in the Castle bar.